SPMcDonald1316/data_vis_2020/README.md

     Part 3 ~ Add D3 and use arc function to create mouth Part 4 ~ Refactor using React components & ES6
-    Part 5 ~ Use modules and react components to put parts of face into separate files
+    Part 5 ~ Use modules and react components to put parts of face into separate files Part 6 ~ Use react components to give page elements semantic meaning